Our Childcare Journey

 2005

-The Living & Learning Foundation (LLF) is a private, not-for-profit foundation that provides support to New Zealand children, families and communities, who are from socially and economically disadvantaged backgrounds.
-Generous donations provide substantial benefits, including, amongst others, assisting children with special needs, support with health, community projects and needs, and parenting programs.
-Living and Learning International also funds and supports several international initiatives in disadvantaged communities.
+The Living & Learning Foundation is a private, not-for-profit foundation that was established by Glennie to provide support to New Zealand children, families and communities in socially and economically disadvantaged backgrounds.
+Generous donations provided substantial benefits, including assisting children with special needs, support with health, community projects, and parenting programs.
+The Foundation expanded to open two Family Centres centered on childcare in the Auckland suburbs of Māngere and Henderson in 2009 and 2012 respectively.

 2011